brycewray/eleventy_solo/src/posts/2021/04/speaking-up-for-sass.md

 To that I say: well, maybe sometimes, and for some people, but not universally.

 Surely, if you're trying to corral a web project with dozens of developers and hundreds of pages, I can see the point---and I'm also guessing you're not my audience in the first place.
-But when you're dealing with a smaller team a project with only a few templates that you tweak to build a lot of pages, as is typical if you're a [static site generator](https://jamstack.org/generators) (SSG) user such as Yours Truly, it really shouldn't be that hard to decide what to call things.
+But when you're dealing with a smaller team and a project with only a few templates that you tweak to build a lot of pages, as is typical if you're a [static site generator](https://jamstack.org/generators) (SSG) user such as Yours Truly, it really shouldn't be that hard to decide what to call things.

 Besides: don't you still **need** to name them?
 As [Aleksandr Hovhannisyan](https://www.aleksandrhovhannisyan.com/) said in an [article](https://www.aleksandrhovhannisyan.com/blog/why-i-dont-like-tailwind-css) that got him [roasted](https://news.ycombinator.com/item?id=26422286) on [Hacker News](https://news.ycombinator.com) by the Tailwind faithful: